-The Group's ability to make scheduled payments on, or to refinance, its obligations with respect to its indebtedness, including the Series D Bonds, will depend on its financial and operating performance, which in turn will be affected by general economic conditions and by financial, competitive, regulatory and other factors beyond its control.
+The Group's ability to make scheduled payments on, or to refinance, its obligations with respect to its indebtedness, including the Series E Bonds, will depend on its financial and operating performance, which in turn will be affected by general economic conditions and by financial, competitive, regulatory and other factors beyond its control.
 If the GCP Group is unable to generate sufficient cash flow to satisfy its debt obligations, it may have to undertake alternative financing plans, such as refinancing or restructuring its debt, selling assets, reducing or delaying capital investments or seeking to raise additional capital.
 Refinancing may not be possible, it may be difficult to sell any assets or, if assets are sold, lower than expected proceeds may be realised from those sales, or additional financing may not be able to be obtained on acceptable terms, if at all.
-The GCP Group's inability to generate sufficient cash flows to satisfy its debt obligations, or to refinance its indebtedness on commercially reasonable terms, would materially and adversely affect its financial condition and results of operations and its ability to satisfy its obligations under the Series D Bonds.
+The GCP Group's inability to generate sufficient cash flows to satisfy its debt obligations, or to refinance its indebtedness on commercially reasonable terms, would materially and adversely affect its financial condition and results of operations and its ability to satisfy its obligations under the Series E Bonds.

 The Issuer is a holding company; its material assets are the shares held in its subsidiary GrandCity.
-Thus, its source of income is limited to distributions of dividends and claims against GrandCity from intercompany loans and therefore the Issuer relies on distributions from GrandCity to service its debt obligations and repay the Series D Bonds.
+Thus, its source of income is limited to distributions of dividends and claims against GrandCity from intercompany loans and therefore the Issuer relies on distributions from GrandCity to service its debt obligations and repay the Series E Bonds.

 The Issuer is a holding company.
-Its material assets are its shareholding of 94.8% of the shares in GrandCity.
-The Issuer will on-lend the proceeds from the sale of the Series D Bonds under an intercompany loan.
-The Issuer intends to service and repay the Series D Bonds out of the payments it receives under the intercompany loan from its subsidiary GrandCity.
-Other than the receivables under the intercompany loan and any other proceeds loans made in connection with other financing transactions, the Issuer depends on distribution of dividends by GrandCity.
-The Issuer's ability to service and repay the Series D Bonds therefore depends on the ability of GrandCity to service in full all intercompany loans.
-In meeting its payment obligations under the Series D Bonds, the Issuer is wholly dependent on the profitability and cash flow of GrandCity and the Group's other subsidiaries.
+Its material asset is its shareholding of 94.8% of the shares in GrandCity.
+The Issuer will on-lend the proceeds from the sale of the Further Series E Bonds under an intercompany loan, as it has on-lent the proceeds from the sale of the Original Series E Bonds.
+The Issuer intends to service and repay the Series E Bonds out of the payments it receives under the intercompany loans from its subsidiary GrandCity.
+Other than the receivables under the intercompany loans and any other proceeds loans made in connection with other financing transactions, the Issuer depends on distribution of dividends by GrandCity.
+The Issuer's ability to service and repay the Series E Bonds therefore depends on the ability of GrandCity to service in full all intercompany loans.
+In meeting its payment obligations under the Series E Bonds, the Issuer is wholly dependent on the profitability and cash flow of GrandCity and the Group's other subsidiaries.
 GrandCity's cash flow and its ability to meet its cash requirements is dependent upon the profitability and cash flow of the Group's subsidiaries and payments by such subsidiaries in the form of loans, dividends, fees, rental payments, or otherwise.

-The proceeds from the enforcement of the Security may not be sufficient to satisfy the obligations under the Series D Bonds.
+The proceeds from the enforcement of the Security may not be sufficient to satisfy the obligations under the Series E Bonds.